ethras/flow-maestro/protocols/sub-issue-governance.md

 **Quality Gates (Aggregated)**:
 - FM-456: All gates pass (see log 2024-01-15 14:30)
-- FM-457: Lint overridden due to legacy code (see completion comment)
+- FM-457: Lint overridden due to legacy code (see seal comment)
 - FM-458: All gates pass (see log 2024-01-15 17:00)
 - Integration tests: PASS
 ```